Wrangling Datasets SOP

 The primary wrangler should upload the spreadsheet to the ingest production ui to check the validity of the spreadsheet.

-3. Go to the 3.
-Upload tab and click the Submit to Project button to upload the spreadsheet
+4. In project page, go to 3.
+Data upload tab and click the Submit to Project button to upload the spreadsheet

-1. If any metadata is invalid, you will need to resolve any errors or problems.
-This can be done directly in the UI or by uploading a new spreadsheet to the existing project.
+If any metadata is invalid, you will need to resolve any errors or problems.
+This can be done directly in the UI or by uploading a new fixed spreadsheet to the existing project.

 1. Fix the errors in the spreadhseet and return to the existing project in the ui